CRREAT is currently in its sustainability phase from 2024 to 2029. The implementation period of CRREAT was closed in June 2023.

-Nuclear Physics Institute of the CAS (NPI), Institute of Atmospheric Physics of the CAS (IAP) and the Faculty of Electrical Engineering of the Czech Technical University in Prague (CTU) have joined their human and instrumental sources to create the Research Center of Cosmic Rays and Radiation Events in the Atmosphere (CRREAT) team that will address so far unanswered questions of detection and dosimetry of ionising radiation both of cosmic and terrestrial origin.
+Nuclear Physics Institute of the CAS (NPI), Institute of Atmospheric Physics of the CAS (IAP) and the Faculty of Electrical Engineering of the Czech Technical University in Prague (CTU) have joined their human and instrumental sources to create the CRREAT team that will address so far unanswered questions of detection and dosimetry of ionising radiation both of cosmic and terrestrial origin.
 Cosmic rays are the key phenomenon for investigation of the origin and composition of the universe, ionising radiation in the atmosphere also represents a significant health risk for passengers onboard aircraft.

 (i) building an excellent team of researchers that will contribute to clarifying the unexplained radiation phenomena in the atmosphere,